Newry Canal – Research

 The Precise Route – Why?

-Why the precise route we see today was chosen fascinates me.
+Why the precise route we see today was chosen intrigues me.

-In the early 1700s, constructing a waterway which runs for a large part of its route through a bog was a much more complex task than constructing (say) a new road, or even, a few decades later, constructing one of the early English canals which in most cases (apart from at locks) were essentially contour-followers and could mostly be constructed ‘in the dry’.
+In the early 1700s, constructing a waterway which runs for a large part of its route through a bog would have been a much more complex task than constructing (say) a new road, or even, a few decades later, constructing one of the early English canals which in most cases (apart from at locks) were essentially contour-followers and could mostly be constructed ‘in the dry’.

 One approach is to, like those later English canals, just follow the contours – build the canal hugging a hillside as much as possible